-- Hydrogen effects in the fibre: The degradation is usually approximated by an additional loss after 25 years of around 0.003 dB/km. - Radiation effects: Optical fibres are loss-sensitive to high energy radiation (gamma rays) whose origins may be related to sediments, sea water or artificial sources (waste site).
+- Hydrogen effects in the fibre: the degradation is usually approximated by an additional loss after 25 years of around 0.003 dB/km. - Radiation effects: optical fibres are loss sensitive to high energy radiation (gamma rays) whose origins may be related to sediments, sea water or artificial sources (waste site).
 The loss increase is estimated to be lower than 0.002 dB/km after 25 years.

-In the same way as for repair operation (see 7.1.6.1), a Q factor is calculated with these additional losses and compared to the mean Q value in order to obtain the margin value required for equipments ageing.
+In the same way as for repair operation (clause 7.1.6.1), a Q factor is calculated with these additional losses and compared to the mean Q value in order to obtain the margin value required for equipments ageing.

-7.1.6.3 Impairments due to the foreseen faults of some components power shutdown in the case of a pump failure but such an incident will always induce an output power and noise figure degradation leading to a Q factor decrease.
+7.1.6.3 Impairments due to the foreseen faults of some components

 Due to the cost and complexity of marine operations to replace or repair submerged equipment, the most sensitive components are redundant in order to avoid interventions as much as possible.
 The major faults to take into account are the repeater pump failures.
-Pump redundancy avoids an output
+Pump redundancy avoids an output power shutdown in the case of a pump failure but such an incident will always induce an output power and noise figure degradation leading to a Q factor decrease.